What Robin Wall Kimmerer's line means on an ordinary Tuesday.

 Both the research and the traditions disagree with the frame.
 The Harvard Study of Adult Development, after tracking two cohorts of participants for more than eighty years, reports that the strongest predictor of a life going well is the quality of a person's close relationships, by a wide margin.
 Julianne Holt-Lunstad's meta-analyses on loneliness put the mortality risk of chronic social isolation at roughly the level of smoking fifteen cigarettes a day.
 These are quiet findings, not headline ones.
 They accumulate slowly and hold up over decades.

-The traditions have been saying the same thing for thousands of years in different languages.
-Ubuntu in southern Africa.
-Buddhist interdependence.
-The Christian notion of koinonia.
-The Potawatomi grammar of animacy that Kimmerer writes about.
+The traditions have been saying the same thing for thousands of years in different languages: Ubuntu in southern Africa, Buddhist interdependence, the Christian notion of koinonia, the Potawatomi grammar of animacy that Kimmerer writes about.
 The common thread is that a life is something held, not something held onto.
 “All flourishing is mutual” is the compressed form of that older finding.

 “A life is something held, not something held onto.”